 We have welcomed school visits for over 25 years and in that time thousands of children have passed through our gates and enjoyed memorable experiences of the past.
 About 80% of all our building and maintenance projects are completed by visiting groups and this allows them to gain a greater understanding of the challenges our ancestors faced day to day.

-Our aim is to link your area of study with realistic skills and crafts from the past, children will take part in seasonal and sustainably resourced activities and follow processes that have remain unchanged for thousands of years.
+We link your area of study with realistic skills and crafts.
+Children take part in seasonal and sustainably resourced activities and follow processes unchanged for thousands of years.

 A summer visit will take place between April and October half term.